 - Each of these chemical reactions that happen in your body require certain chemicals to make them happen.
 For example a muscle contraction (or relaxation) can’t occur unless there is sufficient calcium, magnesium, and potassium present.
 Talk about how your nutrition affects the function of your body.

-- Research in more depth one of the reactions that blood is involved in.
+- Research one of the reactions that blood is involved in.
 Make a diagram showing the steps of the reaction.

 - Use the fake blood to make fake wounds and practice first aid skills.